moq-wg/moq-transport/draft-lcurley-warp.md

 Identifies an integer error code for subscription failure.

 * Reason Phrase:
-Provides the reason for subscription error and `Reason Phrase Length` carries its length.
+Provides the reason for subscription error and `Reason Phrase Length` field carries its length.

 ## GOAWAY {#message-goaway}
 The `GOAWAY` message is sent by the server to force the client to reconnect.